mikeroySoft/esxlab-fusion/host_config/host-install_esx.md

 Repeat for each Virtual ESXi Host required.

 Full Cloning is not advised as the storage device UID's would not change, causing a conflict in vCSA when trying to add Host 2 and more.
+As such, each ESXi host must be installed.

-Each ESXi host must be installed.
+Advanced lab users can test AutoDeploy setups to automate the IP automatically add to an existing vsphere cluster, complete with complex networking.
+Autodeploy is currently outside the scope of this document.